N3ur0sis/pp2i-sdl-game/README.md

 Only for Debian based/Ubuntu user

-**It will ask for sudo password if you have som dependencies to install (don't worry it doesn't install some fancy shit )**
+**It will ask for sudo password if you have some dependencies to install (don't worry it doesn't install some fancy shit)**

 ```bash
 # Clone this repo